carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - What: AWS-provided network connectivity between VPCs.
 It connects two VPC over a direct network route using **private IP addresses** (secure).
 Instances on peered VPCs behave **just like they are on the same network**.
   - It can connect one VPC to another in same or different region (VPC inter-region peering).
   - It can connect one VPC to another in same or different AWS account.
-- When: Multiple VPCs need to connect with one another and access their resources
+- When: Multiple VPCs need to connect with one another and access their resources.
-- Pros: Uses AWS backbone without traversing the internet
+- Pros: Uses AWS backbone **without traversing the internet**
-- Cons: Transitive peering is not supported.
+- Cons: **Transitive peering is not supported**.
 Its connections are 1 to 1 (not transitive) i.e. VPC-A peering VPC-B and VPC-B peering to VPC-C doesn’t mean VPC-A peering VPC-C.
 - How: VPC Peering request made; accepter request (either within or across accounts).
 Requirements:
   - Route tables must be updated in both VPC that are peered so that instances can communicate.
   - Must have no overlapping CIDR Blocks.